Dr. Mitchell Naficy

 Functional Training & Bodyweight Workouts

-- Improves overall movement, balance, and strength using simple, accessible exercises.
+- Improves balance and strength

 How to Get Started at the Gym for Addiction Recovery